cruz-lucas/minimal_agents/README.md

 # Minimal Agents

-This repository contains a **minimal implementation** of a tabular Q-learning, SARSA and R-max agents (other types of agents to be included in the future).
-The agents are pretty simple and can be used as baselines or a starting point for more advanced algorithms.
+This repository contains a **minimal implementation** of tabular reinforcement-learning agents powered by [JAX](https://github.com/google/jax).
+It ships with Q-learning (including an intrinsic-reward variant), SARSA, R-MAX and MBIE-EB agents, together with a policy module featuring random-walk, epsilon-greedy and UCB exploration strategies.
+The code is intentionally concise and aims to serve both as a baseline and a reference for more advanced work.

 ## Table of Contents
 1. [Installation](#installation)